The Disappeared (Northern Ireland): 1970s

 Jean McConville (37), a widowed mother of ten, disappeared in December 1972 after being abducted from her home in Belfast by the Provisional IRA, who accused her of acting as an informer for the British Army.
 This allegation was later found to be unsubstantiated by official investigations.
-It was later revealed that she was murdered, executed by a single gunshot to the back of the head and secretly buried.
-Her remains were discovered 31 years later, in August 2003 on Shelling Hill Beach in County Louth, Republic of Ireland.
-On 1 November 2003, a Requiem Mass was held at St Paul’s Church in Belfast, followed by a funeral procession that paused at Divis Flats, where she had been taken.
-She was then buried at Holy Trinity Cemetery in Lisburn alongside her husband, Arthur, in a funeral attended by her family and the wider community.
-In October 2014, a man was arrested in connection with her murder, and two further men were arrested in December 2014.
-While some suspects, including former IRA member Dolours Price, admitted involvement, no one has been convicted.
+She was murdered, executed by a single gunshot to the back of the head, and secretly buried.
+Her remains were discovered 31 years later, in August 2003, on Shelling Hill Beach, County Louth.
+On 1 November, a Requiem Mass was held at St Paul's Church in Belfast, followed by a funeral procession that paused at Divis Flats, where she had been taken.
+She was buried at Holy Trinity Cemetery in Lisburn alongside her husband, Arthur, in a funeral attended by her family and the wider community.
+In October 2014, a man was arrested in connection with her murder, and two further arrests made in December 2014.
+Although some suspects, including former IRA member Dolours Price, admitted involvement, no one has been convicted.

-Peter Wilson (21) was a native of West Belfast and one of six siblings.
-He was described by those who knew him as a vulnerable individual with learning difficulties.
-In the summer of 1973, Wilson was abducted by the Irish Republican Army (IRA) in the St James area of Belfast, a neighbourhood known at the time for intense conflict during the Troubles.
+Peter Wilson (21), a native of West Belfast and one of six siblings, was described by those who knew him as a vulnerable individual with learning difficulties.
+In the summer of 1973, he was taken by the IRA in the St James area of Belfast, a neighbourhood then marked by intense conflict during the Troubles.
 He was suspected by the IRA of acting as an informer for British security forces.
-Following his abduction, he was killed and his body was secretly buried at Waterfoot, County Antrim.
-His remains were discovered there in 2010, approximately 37 years later.
-A funeral service was held on 11 December 2010, at Holy Cross Church, Belfast, near his home on St James Road.
-Family, friends, and community members gathered to pay their respects during the Requiem Mass.
-Following the service, he was laid to rest at Milltown Cemetery beside his parents.
-An inquest was held on 11 March 2011, at Belfast Coroner’s Court, concluding that Wilson died from four gunshot wounds to the back of the head.
+He was killed following his abduction, and his body was secretly buried at Waterfoot, County Antrim.
+His remains were discovered there in 2010.
+A funeral service was held on 11 December 2010 at Holy Cross Church, Belfast, near his home on St James Road, after which he was buried at Milltown Cemetery beside his parents.
+An inquest held on 11 March 2011 at Belfast Coroner's Court concluded that Wilson had died from four gunshot wounds to the back of the head.

-Seamus Maguire (29) was officially added to the list of The Disappeared in 2022, marking the first new case in over a decade.
-He was last seen leaving his home in Aghagallon, near Lurgan, sometime between 1973 and 1974, though later investigations suggest he may have been killed in 1976 after returning from Manchester.
-His death is believed to have resulted from republican paramilitary activity, though it remains unclear which wing of the IRA was responsible.
-The Independent Commission for the Location of Victims’ Remains (ICLVR) has been investigating his case since it was referred by the PSNI in 2022, but no burial site has been identified.
-It is suspected that Maguire was secretly buried in the Aghagallon/Derryclone area, though searches have yet to yield results.
+Seamus Maguire (29), was formally recognised as one of the Disappeared in 2022, marking the first new case in more than a decade.
+He was last seen leaving his home in Aghagallon, near Lurgan, sometime between 1973 and 1974, although later investigations indicate he may have been killed in 1976 after returning from Manchester.
+His death is believed to have been carried out by republican paramilitaries, though the specific IRA faction involved has not been identified.
+The ICLVR has been investigating his case since it was referred by the PSNI in 2022, but no burial site has been identified.
+It is suspected that Maguire was buried in an unmarked location in the Aghagallon/Derryclone area, though searches have yet to yield results.